magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40896-error-typeerror-in-async-product.md

 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.15,REST API,error,Magento,Adobe Commerce,cloud infrastructure,on-premises,2.4.3,2.4.3-p1,2.4.3-p2
 ---

-The MDVA-40896 patch fixes the issue where the `Error: TypeError: Argument 3 passed to Magento` error is shown in async product bulk API.
+The MDVA-40896 patch fixes the issue where the `Error: TypeError: Argument 3 passed to Magento\Framework\Webapi\ServiceInputProcessor::process() must be of the type array, string given` error is shown in async product bulk API.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.15 is installed.
 The patch ID is MDVA-40896.
 Please note that the issue is fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions